b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/Word-of-Wisdom.md

 &nbsp;

-Right before this is [another article on the Word of Wisdom](https://www.churchofjesuschrist.org/study/new-era/2019/08/the-word-of-wisdom-what-it-is-what-it-isnt?lang=eng).
+Right before this one is [another article on the Word of Wisdom](https://www.churchofjesuschrist.org/study/new-era/2019/08/the-word-of-wisdom-what-it-is-what-it-isnt?lang=eng).
 It reveals answers to the question that has plagued generations of teenagers: "*what actually is food?*"

 It's a short read, go on and skim through it for your own edification.
 It later explains what the Word of Wisdom *is not*, so temper your expectations.
 Elder Packer is quoted as saying that it isn't a guarantee that you will be healthy.
 After those short quotes, the article lists "some ways For the Strength of Youth mentions that ==you could be blessed==[,]" including "a healthier body."